mfiloramo/mondayProjectAPI/README.md

 ## Deployment

-This project is deployed on Heroku, leveraging its platform for scalable and reliable application hosting.
+This project is deployed on Heroku, leveraging its platform for reliable and user-friendly application hosting.

 ### Automated CI/CD Pipeline